FeatureBaseDB/featurebase/docs/getting-started.md

         FileRecordIterator iterator = FileRecordIterator.fromPath("stargazer.csv", stargazer, timestampFormat);
         client.importField(stargazer, iterator);
 ```
-Due to the time aspect of the `stargazer` field, we have to specify the format of the time stamps using the `SimpleDateFormat()` function.
+Due to the time aspect of the `stargazer` csv file, we have to specify the time stamp format in the `fromPath` function.
+We set the variable `timestampFormat` to the format present in the csv file using the function `SimpleDateFormat()` and call the variable in the `fromPath` function, which will take the csv file name, the field name, and the time stamp format and translate the csv file into a format Pilosa can read.

 Next, we will load our data into the `language` field:
 ```
 	iterator = FileRecordIterator.fromPath("language.csv", language);
         client.importField(language, iterator);
 ```
-The `language` is a `set` field, but since the default field type is `set`, we didn't need to specify it.

-For more information on imports in java-pilosa, please see the java-pilosa [site](https://github.com/pilosa/java-pilosa/blob/master/docs/imports.md).
+Since our `language` data doesn't have a time aspect, the time stamp format doesn't need to be specified.

 Note that both the user IDs and the repository IDs were remapped to sequential integers in the data files, they don't correspond to actual Github IDs anymore.
 You can check out [languages.txt](https://github.com/pilosa/getting-started/blob/master/languages.txt) to see the mapping for languages.

+For more information on imports in java-pilosa, please see the java-pilosa [site](https://github.com/pilosa/java-pilosa/blob/master/docs/imports.md).

 ##### Make Some Queries